PriyaVashistha/ShoppingReceipts/README.md

 # ReceiptDetails

 This project generates receipts from predefined shopping data.
+Angular, RxJS and Typescript have been used to implement the solution.

+***It is assumed that the application does not take any user input, the input will always be the shopping baskets given in the exercise document.***

 ## What I used to build this project
 * Windows machine